Fast quantum transfer mediated by topological domain walls: Multidomain SSH chain

-where $t_{tr}$ is the total transfer time.
-We allow the maximum value of the pulse to be different for each domain, but always consider mirror-symmetric distributions (i.e. $\epsilon_{\mathrm{tr}}^{(D)}=\epsilon_{\mathrm{tr}}^{(N-D+2)}$).
+In a single-domain SSH chain, a transfer can be achieved by varying the value of $v$ in the following way:

+where $v_{\mathrm{tr}}$ is the pulse amplitude, $t_{\textrm{tr}}$ is the total transfer time, and $t_{\mathrm{prep}}=\pi/(2\Omega)$.
 All times are expressed in units of $\hbar/J$, and we take $\hbar=1$.
-The preparation time $t_{\mathrm{prep}}=\pi/(2\Omega)$ must be sufficiently large (numerical results suggest $t_{\textrm{prep}}\apprge20/J$) so that the Hamiltonian changes adiabatically and the particle remains in the subspace of computational states, with the same components as in the initial configuration.
-We consider this type of pulse, already used in the literature \citep{Longhi2019}, because it provides smooth initial and final preparation stages, but also includes a period where the control parameter is constant, therefore simplifying its implementation.
+We use this type of pulse, which has been employed in the literature \cite{Longhi2019}, because it provides smooth initial and final preparation stages, and also a period where the control parameter is constant, thus simplifying its experimental implementation.
+More complex protocols acting on the topological states which may yield shorter transfer times can also be considered, and will be explored more thoroughly in future works.

+When several domains are considered, it is necessary to change the height of the pulse in each domain $D$, $v_\textrm{tr}^{(D)}$, independently, in order to obtain the optimal transfer time.

+The value of $v_\textrm{tr}^{(D)}$, in turn, controls the effective hopping amplitude $J_{k=D}$ of the effective chain, according to Eqs. (\ref{eq:t1}-\ref{eq:tN}).
+It also depends on the value of $v_\textrm{tr}^{(D\pm 1)}$, through the normalization constant of the $\mathcal{S}$ states.

-The fidelity threshold required for the final state in all transfer simulations of the paper is taken to be $f_{0}=0.995$, well above the current estimations of quantum error correction thresholds, which are around $0.99$ \citep{Knill2005,Wang2011,Fowler2012,Egan2020}.
+By changing these parameters, it is possible to freely engineer each pulse.
+To find the optimal control parameter values for each $N$, we fixed $v_1=v_N=w/2$, and then searched numerically for the optimal values of $v_2=v_{N-1}$, $v_3=v_{N-2}$, etc., always keeping the system symmetric under spatial inversion to ensure symmetric effects on the left and right states, something necessary for bidirectional transfers.
+Typical ratios for $J_1/J_2$ in the midpoint of the protocols are around $0.83$ for the studied cases.
+The fidelity threshold required for the final state in all transfer simulations of the paper is taken to be $f_{0}=0.995$ unless stated otherwise, well above the current estimates of quantum error correction thresholds, which are around $f=0.990$ \cite{Knill2005,Wang2011,Fowler2012,Egan2020}.